retypeapp/retype/README.md

-# Welcome to Retype :smile:
+# Welcome to Retype

-[Retype](https://retype.com/) is an :sparkles: ultra-high-performance-magical :sparkles: generator that builds a website based on simple text files.
+[Retype](https://retype.com/) is an :sparkles: ultra-high-performance :sparkles: generator that builds a website based on simple text files.
 Focus on your writing while Retype builds the rest.

 ![Write anything, let Retype build the rest](static/retype-hero.svg)